shubhamjuyal/datadrop/README.md

 # DataDrop

-A small TypeScript REST service that scrapes the top companies by market cap from [companiesmarketcap.com](https://companiesmarketcap.com) with Playwright, caches them in MongoDB, and serves them through a clean HTTP API.
+A TypeScript REST service that scrapes the top companies by market cap from [companiesmarketcap.com](https://companiesmarketcap.com) with Playwright, caches them in MongoDB, and serves them through a clean HTTP API — plus a Next.js frontend that documents and exercises the API live.

 ## Stack

+**Backend** (`src/`)
 - TypeScript, Express
 - Playwright (Chromium, headless) for scraping
 - MongoDB (native `mongodb` driver)
 - `dotenv` for config, `tsx` for dev

+**Frontend** (`frontend/`)
+- Next.js 16 (App Router) + React 19
+- Tailwind CSS v4, shadcn / Base UI components, Geist Sans
+- Talks directly to the Express API (CORS-enabled)

 ## How it works